-Although many countries’ borders are closed at the moment, it’s never too early to begin planning on where you want to teach English next!
+Are you looking for an opportunity to teach abroad during the summer?
 If you are curious about teaching English in France, one of your options is American Village.

-American Village, or “Amvil,” is an English immersion program for French children that includes summer camps and camps during the French school holiday periods.
+American Village, or “Amvil,” is an English immersion program for French children.
+There are summer camps and camps during the French school holiday periods.

 I worked at American Village for 4 summers.
-Keep reading to find out the pros and cons of teaching English to French children through this program.
+In this post I’ll share the pros and cons of teaching English to French children at American Village summer camps.

 What is American Village in France?

-- Amvil camps are similar to American style summer camps – campers participate in activities like tie-dye, capture the flag, talent shows, camp dances, competitions, and sports.
+- American Village camps are American style summer camps – campers participate in activities like tie-dye, capture the flag, talent shows, camp dances, competitions, and sports.

 - Camps range from 5-13 days.